khaledh/khaledh.github.io/docs/osdev/18-system-calls.md

   result = syscallTable[args.num](args)
 ```

 Now, let's define a system call to output a string to the debug console.
-The system call will take one argumet: a pointer to a `string` object containing the string to output.
+The system call will take one argument: a pointer to a `string` object containing the string to output.
 We'll register the system call handler in `syscallInit`.

 ```nim
 # src/kernel/syscalls.nim